 - Hikari Cichlid Gold: These are pellets that contain the necessary nutrients your Oscar fish needs, plus vitamin C. As a bonus, they also float, which helps you to see if the Oscar has eaten everything.

 - Fluker's Gourmet Style Mealworms: Canned mealworms are a good option if handling live worms is unappealing to you, or you don't have access to a local shop that sells live ones.

-- Tetra JumboMin Large Floating Sticks: Large floating pelleted food in stick form designed to float at the top of the aquarium, which stimulates aggressive Oscar feeding behaviors.
+- Tetra JumboMin Large Floating Sticks: This large floating pelleted food is in stick form designed to float at the top of the aquarium, which stimulates aggressive Oscar feeding behaviors.

 - JurassiPet EasiCricket Crickets: Canned crickets are similar to canned mealworms and are easier to feed than the live version and can be stored for longer.

 - San Francisco Bay Brand Beefheart Plus: Beef heart is high in fat, so use only as an occasional treat.

 - Hikari Tropical Food Sticks: These floating sticks are made with higher levels of carotenoids to promote Oscar coloration.